 Something similar happened at the time of the 2007 Sub-Prime Crisis.
 CDOs were the primary reason triggering the crises.
-At the time, investors lost confidence in CDOs, and thus, many banks had to write-down the value of CDOs on their balance sheet.
+At the time, investors lost confidence in CDOs, and thus, many banks had to write down the value of CDOs on their balance sheets.

 CDOs and 2008 Financial Crisis

 CDOs were regarded as safe investments before the 2008 financial crisis.
 However, later they were held responsible for the crumple of the housing market worldwide.
 The first CDO likely came in 1987, thanks to Michael Milken of Drexel Burnham Lambert (a former investment bank).
 At the time, Milken (or “junk bond king”) created a CDO using junk bonds of varying forms.
 Eventually, other firms also found the idea attractive.
 They improved the product by adding to it predictable income streams.

 Collateralized Debt Obligation was a niche product until 2003–04 but got very popular during the mid-2000s.
 At the time, banks also had an incentive to market CDOs.
 This led to complacency in credit standards, whereby non-creditworthy borrowers also got loans.
 Moreover, banks gave loans assuming the housing prices will continue to rise.